ericdasse28/wine-chemistry-api/README.md

 1. Loads the model using [joblib](https://pypi.org/project/joblib/)
 2. Predicts the quality of wine described by the variable `wine_features`
 3. And returns the quality as described by the example

+## Iteration 2

+We want to make sure the data provided by the user as input is really about wine before performing a prediction.
+Our rule of thumb is that a wine has a pH comprised between 2.5 and 4.5.
+If the input pH does not fall into that umbrella, we want to return an error message "Error: A wine should normally have a pH comprised between 2.5 and 3.5" and HTTP error code 400 (Bad Request)

+Add that verification to the endpoint you just implemented.

+## Iteration 3

+The company decided to focus only on red wines and therefore with 3.5 \< pH \< 4.5.
+A wine whose pH does not fall into that umbrella is most likely a white wine.
+Therefore, if the input corresponds to a white wine, we want to return the error message "Error: As of now, we only deal with red wine.
+Your input is most likely a white wine" and HTTP error code 400

+Add this verification as well

+## Iteration 4

+Now, the company wants to present the quality of wine in a more concise manner, using words in another endpoint.
+Essentially, the expected output is:

+- BAD (for wine quality between 0 and 3)
+- AVERAGE (4 \<= quality \<= 6>)
+- NOT BAD (from 7 to 9)
+- PERFECTION (10)

+Implement a second endpoint, with path `/wine_quality/estimate/summary` that outputs wine quality in that fashion.